Sue Ramirez: 2018–present: Current projects

 In 2018, she starred in a romantic movie with Jameson Blake titled Ang Babaeng Allergic sa WiFi.

 She appeared in FPJ's Ang Probinsyano as Marie, the happy-go-lucky granddaughter of an elderly couple who harbored the Vendetta.

 In 2019, she portrayed a full-service sex worker in the film Cuddle Weather alongside RK Bagatsing.

 In 2020, she joined A Soldier's Heart, the leading lady of Gerald Anderson.

 From January 24 to June 24, 2022, she portrayed Lexy Lucero, a woman in a relationship with a married man in The Broken Marriage Vow as main antagonist.

 In the same year, she appeared in The Iron Heart as Venus Magbanua, the leading lady of Richard Gutierrez who works with him previously in La Luna Sangre.

-Since October 20, 2025, she portrays Mel Barrera-Montenegro in What Lies Beneath.
+From October 20, 2025 to April 1, 2026, she portrayed Mel Barrera-Montenegro in What Lies Beneath.

 Personal life

 Ramirez previously had a relationship with actor and dancer Joao Constancia from 2017 to 2019.
-She dated actor and politician Javi Benitez, the son of politician Albee Benitez from 2019 to 2024.
+She dated actor and politician Javi Benitez from 2019 to 2024.

 Currently, she is in a relationship with actor Dominic Roque.